-Among the expertise and perspective desired for committee members are backgrounds in youth programs, natural resource and outdoor skills building education, resource management, marketing, new technology, tourism, and business.
+Eight seats on the 17-member committee are open for applications.
+The deadline for applications is Nov.
+21. Among the desired expertise and perspectives for prospective committee members are backgrounds in youth programs, natural resource and outdoor skills building education, resource management, marketing, new technology, tourism, and business.

-Interested individuals may complete the application form online on the Legacy Funds website or print it out and return it to Darin Newman, Department of Natural Resources, Box 39, 500 Lafayette Road, St. Paul, MN 55155.
-Anyone with questions can contact Darin by phone at 651-259-5611 or email at [email protected].
+Interested individuals should complete the application form online on the Parks and Trails Legacy Advisory Committee membership application page or print it out and return it to Gratia Joice, Department of Natural Resources, Box 39, 500 Lafayette Road, St. Paul, MN 55155.
+Individuals with a disability who need an accommodation to complete the application, should contact Gratia by phone at 651-259-5328 or email at [email protected].